DeepCallAI/deepcall_docs/docs/pilot-dashboard.md

 ---

 Ready to explore individual call details?
-Visit the [Calls Page Guide](pilot-calls.md) to learn how to dive deeper into call-level insights.
+Visit the [Calls Page Guide](pilot-calls.md) to learn how to dive deeper into call-level insights or the [Settings Page Guide](pilot-settings.md) to learn how to manage your account and team during the pilot.